aws/aws-cdk/packages/@aws-cdk/aws-events/README.md

-## AWS CloudWatch Events Construct Library
+## Amazon CloudWatch Events Construct Library

 Amazon CloudWatch Events delivers a near real-time stream of system events that describe changes in AWS resources.
 For example, an AWS CodePipeline emits the